walterfreeman/phy211/paper2.md

 layout: page
 title: Paper
 permalink: paper.html
+category: top
 use_math: true
 ---

 **tl;dr Write a case study of a situation where the process of science either deliberately or accidentally ran off the rails.
-Due April 29 by midnight.
-You will turn in two copies: one to your TA's mailbox, and the other to an email address we will set up for you.**
+Due May 1 by midnight.
+We will provide instructions on turning this in later.**

-## The Process of Science
+## Case Study: Flawed Process of Science

 The scientific approach has resulted in an explosion of technology and knowledge about our world.
 However, when applied without attention to integrity -- to ensuring rigor, thoroughness, and accuracy -- even honest, well-meaning scientists can reach incorrect conclusions.
 Worse, the intentional misapplication of the scientific method, or the use of the trappings of scientific study to lend credence to a spurious idea ("pseudoscience"), is a powerful tool of deception, in which